dell-cloud-marketplace/docker-wildfly/README.md

 To start the container with:

 - A named container (**wildfly**).
-- Host port 8080 mapped to container port 8080 (WildFly HTTP Port)
-- Host port 8443 mapped to container port 8443 (WildFly HTTPS Port)
-- Host port 9993 mapped to container port 9993 (WildFly HTTPS Administration Port)
+- Ports 8080, 8443 and 9993 exposed (respectively Wildfly HTTP, HTTPS and HTTPS Administration console ports)

 Do: